vector-man/WPFHexEditorControl.Avalonia/README.md

 xmlns:control="clr-namespace:WpfHexaEditor;assembly=WPFHexaEditor"
 ```

-Insert the control like this:
+Insert the control like this in your XAML...:

 ```xaml
 <control:HexEditor/>